dylan-mitchell/memex/README.md

 ## To Use

-I am working to use electron-builder to create desktop builds, but until then.
+From source:

 1. Clone the repo
 2. `npm install`
-3. Build the dataserver `cd ./dataserver && go build`
-4. `npm start` in project root
+3. `npm start` in project root

+Check the Releases for builds.
+Currently I am unable to build for Mac as I do not own one :( .
+There are `.deb`, `.snap`, `.pacman` for Linux and `.exe` for Windows.

 ## Screenshots